PapRazzi/shoppingcart-scala-app/README.md

 ● Make reasonable assumptions about the inputs to your solution; for example, many candidates take a list of strings as input

+Step 2: Simple offers

+● The shop decides to introduce two new offers

+	○ buy one, get one free on Apples

+	○ 3 for the price of 2 on Oranges

+● Update your checkout functions accordingly

 Instructions to Use This application:

 I have used the following technologies to develop this application: